Categories

 If you know which band you belong to, you can easily deduce the amount of your monthly advance:

-Overview of monthly flat-rate tax advances in 2024
+Overview of monthly lump sum amounts in 2025

 Type of band | Income tax | Social insurance | Health insurance | Total flat tax per month |